Dubrovnik: Pearl of the Adriatic

 AF 990 – Paris to Johannesburg

-This was going to be my first long flight back on Air France where I had enjoyed the many comforts of First Class on last years’ trip to Cape Town and I was a little worried about how their Business Class would compare on the 10 hour flight.
+This is going to be my first long flight back on Air France.
+Last year, I enjoyed the many comforts of First Class on the way to Cape Town and I’m a little worried about how their Business Class will compare on the 10 hour flight.

 Definitely better than KLM’s on the flight from Peru and even better than Delta’s.
-Each seat had its own on-demand video screen, laptop ports, and the ability to recline to almost 180 degrees.
+Each seat has its own on-demand video screen, laptop ports, and the ability to recline to almost 180 degrees.
 Excellent!

-After a delicious meal with great wine (one thing Air France does do well and hey, Jerome was thirsty), I put my seat in the “sleep” position and actually slept for about 6 hours.
+After a delicious meal with great wine (one thing Air France does do well and hey, Jerome was thirsty), I put my seat in the “sleep” position and actually sleep for about 6 hours.

 My own fault really, the AF flight is supposed to land at 10:50am and South African Airways operates a Jo’burg – Cape Town shuttle departing every hour on the hour.
 Last year, I booked the 1:00pm flight not knowing how long it would take to clear customs, transfer to the domestic terminal, etc.

 Because my flight was on time last year, I ended up with more than an hour to kill in the airport – which just reeks of inefficiency!
 So this year, being the over-confident world traveler that I am these days, I booked the noon flight and of course, my Paris flight was delayed.